pepstock-org/Charba/README.md

  * add `StackedLineChart` class in order to manage the stacked chart for line (no filled).
  * add `PlginContainer` interface in order to set plugin implementations without exposing the plugin public methods.
+ * add `areaBackgroundColor` option to chart background color plugin (ChartBackgroundColor) in order to enable the coloring of the chart area as well.

 ### Fixed Bugs